nathan-a-king/website/content/posts/the-mispricing-of-understanding.md

 There will be no price correction—only a learning correction.
 We are entering what might be called the **Learning-Rate Economy**, where the primary determinant of prosperity is how quickly individuals, institutions, and societies can adapt.

 **For individuals**, learning becomes capital.
-“Lifelong learning” stops being a moral slogan and becomes an economic law.
+"Lifelong learning" stops being a moral slogan and becomes an economic law.
 The only durable edge is the speed at which you can update your models of the world.
 The cognitive elite will be defined not by what they know, but by how fast they can forget and relearn.

 **For education**, this means treating classrooms like laboratories, not lecture halls—students iterating on prompts, tracing reasoning paths, and measuring how their understanding evolves.
 Curriculum would reward adaptation speed and error recovery as much as accuracy.
 Learning velocity itself becomes the grade.

 **For institutions**, learning velocity becomes a management metric.
-Imagine a “Chief Learning Rate Officer,” responsible for ensuring human capability compounds as fast as the software stack evolves.
+Imagine a "Chief Learning Rate Officer," responsible for ensuring human capability compounds as fast as the software stack evolves.
 The firms that measure and optimize for RoC—training loops, cross-disciplinary synthesis, rapid retraining—will outperform those still managing static job roles.

 **For governance**, adaptation becomes policy.
-Regulation that lags by years is regulation that doesn’t exist.
+Regulation that lags by years is regulation that doesn't exist.
 Governments will need to legislate like software—iteratively, versioned, continuously updated.
-The public sector’s learning rate will determine its legitimacy.
+The public sector's learning rate will determine its legitimacy.

 And **for civilization**, the stakes are higher still.
 When learning velocity becomes measurable and stratified, inequality hardens into cognition itself.
-The gap won’t just be between rich and poor, but between fast and slow learners.
+The gap won't just be between rich and poor, but between fast and slow learners.
 Education and access to adaptation tools become existential infrastructure.
 If intelligence is abundant but understanding scarce, the world divides not by wealth but by wisdom.

 ### The Auction of Cognition